Rohland/barky/README.md

 	* `window` - not required, but useful to constrain `any` operator to the given window, example: `-30m` means last 30 minutes.
 Maximum window is `24h`.
 Defaults to 5 minutes if not specified
 	* `days_of_week` - array of days and only required if you want to constrain the trigger to specific days of week (see example)
 	* `time_of_day` - array or single range value, only required if you want to constrain the trigger to specific times of the day (times are in UTC)
+* `exception-policy` - the name of the alert policy (defined in the digest configuration) to use for monitor failures (such as timeouts or exceptions), if not set then the same alert configuration rules defined above will be used when the monitor incurs an unhandled error

 Advanced example: